 - The coffin is transferred onto an insertion trolley

-- Any item that may hinder the cremation process is removed such as swing bar handles
+- Any items that may hinder the cremation process are removed such as metal handles

 - The name plate is removed, and placed alongside the cremator, for identification throughout the process

 - The coffin is inserted into the cremator

 In all cases, the coffin and deceased are cremated together.
 Cremation begins immediately once the coffin is inserted into the cremator.